Working from home due to the coronavirus? Here are 7 tips to help protect your privacy online

 2. Use what’s in your company’s tech toolbox

 Companies often have tech tools that can help keep you cybersafe when you work from home.
 That might mean you do your work on company-supplied laptops and mobile devices.
-They likely include firewall and antivirus protection, along with security features like VPN and 2-factor authentication.
+They likely include firewall and antivirus protection, along with security features like VPN and 2-factor authentication to protect your privacy online.

 Why it’s important: Your employer’s cybersecurity tools are designed to protect data and devices.
 Cybercriminals have an interest in both, whether you’re working in the office or at home.